 Meetings and events should be accessible to everyone, whatever their hearing ability.
 The Hearing Access Protocol provides guidance on how to design and run meetings and events so people with any hearing ability can hear and follow them, including those who are deaf.
+Download our summary leaflet.

 The Hearing Access Protocol contains guidance for anyone who is: